-- The Everglades National Park is the only site in the United States designated as “critical.”
+- The Everglades National Park is only site in United States designated as “critical.”

 Florida’s Everglades National Park remains the most endangered natural world heritage site in the United States, a new report says.

-According to a World Heritage Outlook released last month by the International Union for Conservation of Nature and Natural Resources, the outlook for the Everglades is “critical” and is the only site of 11 sites assessed in the United States to be designated as such.
-The site keeps the same critical designation that it received the last time IUCN assessed the sites in 2014.
+According to a World Heritage Outlook released last month by International Union for Conservation of Nature and Natural Resources, the outlook for Everglades this “critical” and is site of 11 sites assessed in United States to designated as such.
+The site keeps same critical designation it received the last time IUCN assessed the sites in 2014.

-“Potential threats, including hurricanes, climate change, and ocean acidification to the site are a high threat overall and are potentially being realized already,” the report notes.
+“Potential threats, including hurricanes, climate change, and ocean acidification to site are high threat overall and are potentially being realized already,” the report notes.

 “Climate change acts fast and is not sparing the finest treasures of our planet,” Inger Andersen, IUCN Director General, said in a press release.

-The assessment notes that the Everglades are threatened by a reduction of water flows caused by the system of dams and canals built over the years to reroute water for development and farming.
-Other factors contributing to its decline include water pollution and a shifting habitat that is affecting the health, amount and quality of the habitat.
+The assessment notes that Everglades are threatened by reduction of water flows caused by system of dams and canals built over the years to reroute water for development and farming.
+Other factors contributing to decline include water pollution and a shifting habitat is affecting the health, amount and quality of habitat.

-The wetland is home to about 20 species either threatened or endangered, including the American crocodile, the green sea turtle and the Florida panther, according to the assessment.
+The wetland is home at 20 species either threatened or endangered, including it American crocodile, the green sea turtle and the Florida panther, according to assessment.

 The nonprofit also notes that invasive species like the Burmese python and black and white Argentine tegu have become an issue that “cannot be erased, only managed” and climate-driven sea level rise has pushed saltwater into areas that were previously freshwater, changing the feeding locations of wading birds.

-The nonprofit notes that the site is important because the “natural resources protected by Everglades National Park provide key ecosystem services to the regional human population.”
+The nonprofit notes site is important because the “natural resources protected by Everglades National Park provide key ecosystem services to regional human population.”

-Andersen urges world leaders to address climate change before it is too late for these sites and others not assessed by the group.
+Andersen urges world leaders to address climate change before is too late for sites and others not assessed by group.

-“The scale and the pace at which (climate change) is damaging our natural heritage underline the need for urgent and ambitious national commitments and actions to implement the Paris Agreement,” Andersen said.
+“The scale and the pace at (climate change) is damaging our natural heritage underline for urgent and ambitious national commitments and actions to implement the Paris Agreement,” Andersen said.